 Lincare (LNCR), Gentiva (GTIV), and probably any other ones you can find are also up today as a result.
 Still an interesting sector, though I’ve never owned shares in any of these (I do continue to own Blackstone shares, and this relatively small deal seems like a wise one to me, though it’s unlikely to move the BX needle much).--------------advertisement--------------

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable.
-Here's ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day.
+He ...